 MED/CU: Talent picking white colonies and inoculating precultures.

-MED/CU: Footage of the robot isolating the genome by alkaline lysis and ethanol/isopropanol precipitation.
+MED/CU: Footage of the robot isolating the genome by alkaline lysis and ethanol/isopropanol precipitation.(see table)

 Next transfect insect cells with the purified baculoviral genome.
 Working in a sterile hood, seed aliquots of log-phase Sf21 insect cells in a 6-well tissue culture plate.
 To each well, add the purified baculoviral genome and a transfection reagent mixed in culture media.